top of page

 STUDENTS

-To begin, send an email to Dr. Walter at ewalter@csufresno.edu.
+To begin, send a detailed email to Dr. Walter at ewalter@csufresno.edu.

 1. Ask about openings in the lab for the semester you wish to join.